-Behaved in a way that has harmed a child, or may have harmed a child; Possibly committed a criminal offence against or related to a child; or Behaved towards a child or children in a way that indicates she or he may pose a risk of harm to children.
+Behaved in a way that has harmed a child or may have harmed a child.
+Possibly committed a criminal offence against or related to a child; or Behaved towards a child or children in a way that indicates she or he may pose a risk of harm to children.

-PLEASE PROVIDE AS MUCH INFORMATION AS YOU CAN AND SEND TO LADO@leeds.gov.uk WITHIN ONE WORKING DAY
+PLEASE PROVIDE AS MUCH INFORMATION AS YOU CAN AND SEND TO LADO@leeds.gov.uk

+3 22, 302 3 330 33 WITHIN ONE WOR KING I DAY

+Date of Notification:

+Date of Alleged Inci dent:

+Name of Referrer:

+Agency:

+Contact Details:

+Professional's Detai ils :

+Name : D.O.B: Employment Sector: Occi upation: Employer:

+Home Address :

+Child/ren's Details (if applicable):

-Date of Notifica Date of Alleged Name of Referre Agency: Contact Details Professional's I Incident: er: Name : D.O.B : Employment Sector: Оссі upation: Employer: Home Address : Child/ren's Deta ails (if applicab ole): Name : D.O.B : Legal Status i.e Looked after cl (S.31,S.20,LAS nild Social Wo Case Wor Independent Reviewing Officer: Address :
+Name : D.O.B : Legal Status i.e Looked after cl (S.31,S.20,LAS nild Social Wo Case Wor Independent Reviewing Officer:

+Address :

-Detail of Allegation Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Has the very many and a view have a sought.
-Ver Me (to include where he where and Child or young person's view Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Parent or carer's view Has the parent/carer been notified and their views sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason) Have you discussed within your organisa this concern with the appropriate Line Manager and Human Resources What is their view .
-Does the profession onal have children of their own? if known please give names & ages
+Detail of Allegation Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Has the young person's views been sought: Yes/No (to include when, by whom and Child or young person's view detail of interview) If not please specify reason and date when young person will be seen) Has the parent/carer been notified, and their views sought: Yes/No (to include when, by whom and detail of interview) If not please specify reason) Parent or carer's view when, by whom and detail of interview) if not please specify reason) ' Have you discussed th your organisation? is concern with the appropriate Line Manager and Human Resources within What is their view Does the professiona I have children of their own? if known please give names & ages

-Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
-Does the profession onal work with children in any other capacity? nal acknowledge the concern?
-HR if advice is required about talking to the member of staff Triacio dien vien t the individual concerned poses a current risk of significant harm to ng people in your organisation? • ationale for both a Yes or No response.
-In your professional allegation or concer opinion what action should be taken in regard to the individual facing the n?
+Previous concerns of a safeguarding nature: Does the professional w ork with children in any of ther capacity?
+Does the professional ac Please consult with HR if knowledge the concern? advice is required about t alking to the member of staff What is their view Do you believe that the inc and young people in your dividual concerned poses organisation? a current risk of signi ficant harm to children Please explain your rational e for both a Yes or No respo nse.
+In your professional opinical allegation or concern? on what action should be taken in regard to the individual facing the